Ahrimdon/t7x/README.md

 > [!NOTE]
 The Installer:
 >
-> - Installs the t7x Client
-> - Places the required client files and scripts
+> - Installs the t7x client files and scripts
-> - Places the server configuration files in
+> - Places the server configuration files
 > - Gives you the option to a Desktop shortcut for the t7x Client
 > - Creates uninstaller to remove all files